nayms/smart-contracts-tech-interview/README.md

 For a clearer understanding of how the code is supposed to work please refer to the tests in the `test` folder.

 **You only need to write code in the `Token.sol` file.
-Please ensure all the existing unit tests pass successfully.**
+Please ensure all the unit tests pass successfully to successfully complete this part.**

 ### Part 3: The interesting part - BONUS!